 Strategic Plan Presentations

-The program closes with teams presenting their analyses of the impact of different scenarios depicting the world in ten years on the management of a utility.
-They will present as if they were presenting to an internal executive team.
+The program closes with teams presenting their ten-year strategic plan.
+The assignment includes developing assumptions; analyzing the organization's strengths and weaknesses as well as potential opportunities and threats; strategic initiatives; success measures; and financial impacts for investors and customers.
+The teams will present as if they were presenting to an internal executive team.
 The team presentations will conclude with input regarding the content and ideas presented, their effectiveness presenting as a team, and the quality of the presentation.